ychinamale/s3-uploader/README.md

 # s3-multipart-upload

 ### Description
-A script takes parts of a file, uploads them to AWS S3 using the multipart uploading function and combines the parts into one object upon completion.
+A script that takes parts of a file, uploads them to AWS S3 using the multipart uploading function and combines the parts into one object upon completion.

 ### Execution
 To run script: `$ ./s3multiUploader.sh`